Dan-Q/freedeedpoll/README.md

 To run in production mode, deploy onto your server.
 This has been tested only using Phusion Passenger on Apache as a deployment platform.

-The live version of the site uses nonfree fonts.
-You will need to supply your own fonts in the lib/fonts directory and reference them appropriately from the deed.rb script before use.

 License
 -------